Level of difficulty 3

 Process the breast at 135 F/57 C for a minimum of 4 hours and as long as 8 hours, whatever is more convenient for you!
 Because of the precise temperatures used in sous vide, the chicken cannot overcook.

 After processing, shock the bags in iced water until they reach 70 F/21 C. Refrigerate at 40 F/4 C until use.
+The sealed packages can be safely refrigerated for up to two weeks.
 Now you can execute your favorite recipe at your convenience without devoting an entire day to preparing it.

 Day of service